softdev15/slate/source/index.html.md

 When you receive a message on your configured webhook endpoint, you can check that the message really came from Shipamax by validating a signature that Shipamax will send with every request.
 You will receive a secret key as part of the onboarding process, and may receive new keys from us from time to time.
 This key is used to generate a cryptographic hash of the request.

-Each request will have the two HTTP headers `X-Shipamax-Signature-Version` and `X-Shipamax-Signature`.
+Each request will have the three HTTP headers `X-Shipamax-Signature-Version`, `X-Shipamax-Signature` and `X-API-Key`.

 Currently all requests have a value of `v1` for the `X-Shipamax-Signature-Version` header.
 If in the future we change the method that you need to use to verify the signature, this version will be updated.

-To verify the message, use your secret key to generate an HMAC-SHA256 hash of the body of the HTTP request, and compare this to the value in the `X-Shipamax-Signature` header.
+To verify the message, use your secret key to generate an HMAC-SHA256 hash of the body of the HTTP request, and compare this to the value in the `X-Shipamax-Signature` or `X-API-Key` header (both contain the same value).
 If they match, then the message came from Shipamax.
 If they do not match then the message may have come from a malicious third-party, and should be ignored.

 For example with a secret of 12345 and a body of